 First Connections – A project of our Early Identification and Intervention strategy

-Click here to learn about a mother’s brave step to enroll her children in early intervention services with the support of First Connections.
+Click here to read about a mother’s brave step to enroll her children in early intervention services with the support of First Connections.
+The brief video below highlights the need for the First Connections program.

 AltaMed Health Services Corporation provides pediatric care, developmental screening and referrals to regional centers and other community supports.
 AltaMed uses health information technology capabilities to prompt staff in implementing and tracking developmental screening results.
 Since the launch of the First Connections program in 2014, AltaMed has noted a dramatic increase in their screening rates.
 After implementing the Hablamos Juntos parent education program in 2017, AltaMed observed an increase in children’s language and communication skills.